cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/WorkloadFileReader.rst

    Create a new WorkloadFileReader object.

-   :param fileName: the workload trace filename in one of the following formats: \ *ASCII text, zip, gz.*\
+   :param fileName: the workload trace full filename in one of the following formats: \ *ASCII text, zip, gz.*\
    :param rating: the cloudlet's PE rating (in MIPS), considering that all PEs of a cloudlet have the same rate
    :throws IllegalArgumentException: This happens for the following conditions: